pillarwallet/pillar-dao-contracts/docs/PILLAR_STAKING.md

 &nbsp;

 * `depositRewards` - Called by contract owner to deposit reward tokens for allocation.
-* `calculateRewardAllocation` - Called by the contract owner (once reward tokens have been deposited).
-The assigns a reward to each staker based upon their stake token weighting.
-This can only be performed when reward tokens have been transferred to the contract.
-Reward amount stored in wei to account for decimalization of stake percentage.
 * `updateMinStakeLimit` - Called by contract owner to update the current minimum stake amount for users (initially 10,000 PLR).
 This can only be done when the contract is STAKEABLE.
 Should be given in wei.
 * `updateMaxStakeLimit` - Called by contract owner to update the current maximum stake amount for users (initially 250,000 PLR).
 This can only be done when the contract is STAKEABLE.
 Should be given in wei.
 * `setStateInitialized` - Called by the contract owner to change the contract state to INITIALIZED.